Le-ECE/friday-night-foned-in-depricated/README.md

-# Friday Night Foned  In
+# Friday Night Funkin': Foned In
 ![image](/fonedin.png)

 You can play directly in your browser right here: https://phykro.itch.io/fonedin